-In observance of the Thanksgiving holiday, our offices will be closed Nov.
-25th and 26th
+In observance of the winter holidays, our offices will be closed Dec.
+23rd through Jan.
+2nd

 The City of Rialto requires that all visitors please wear face masks and take their temperature upon arrival to our public counters regardless of vaccination status.
 We thank you for your cooperation and patience.

 The Building Division is responsible for ensuring that all new and remodeled construction follows California Building Codes (CBC) and City ordinances, meeting all the following requirements:

 The Division ensures this through the process of plan review and inspection services.

 New 2019 Building Codes to Take Effect on January 1, 2020